yashyyash/Java/README.md

-# Java Programs - Comprehensive Collection of Algorithms and Data Structures
+# Java Programs - Comprehensive Collection of Java Programs

-This repository contains a collection of Data Structures and Algorithms implemented in Java.
+This repository contains a collection of Basic to Advance Java Programs.
 It covers both fundamental and advanced topics, providing a strong foundation for Java developers.